raczajko/pgdevops/README.md

-# bam4 : BigSQL Manager IV with PgAdmin Server #
+# DEVOPS : BigSQL DevOps #

-BAM4 is a multi-user & multi-server version of BAM nicely integrated with PgAdmin4
+DEVOPS is a multi-user & multi-server PostgreSQL dev-ops web console that features integration with pgAdmin4.

+It's a WSGI Python27 Flask application that runs cross-platform (Windows, OSX & Linux) in Crossbar.

 ### Setup python env